slerman12/Help-me/2-Opposing-views.md

 So in other words: Chris Kanan (who [didn't remember the meeting](https://github.com/slerman12/BrokenWisdoms/blob/Ancillary/Deus-Ex-Memory.md)) and Tom Howard fully determined my termination, besides Michael L. Scott.

-In law, there is such a thing as reliability of evidence.
-The six-month review that Michael thinks I failed was determined by people who had no opinion.

 ### Michael L. Scott

 <p align="center">